 This modern fairy tale is the story of an alien metal man who is built to be a weapon of war.
 He befriends a young boy in the English countryside.

-A classic tale by Ted Hughes that deals with issues of war and environmentalism.
-Some heavy themes, but great for older children.
+This classic tale by Ted Hughes deals with issues of war and environmentalism.
+It contains some heavy themes but is great for older children.

 Harriet’s Hare